-Most of us know that keeping a vehicle moving in the desired direction require not only regular refueling, but also ongoing maintenance and active corrections to the steering to compensate for changes in the road.
+Most of us know that keeping a vehicle moving in the desired direction requires not only regular refueling but also ongoing maintenance and active corrections to the steering to compensate for changes in the road.
 A similar situation applies to continuing relationships.
 While we may work hard to get the relationship started, expecting to cruise without effort or active maintenance typically leads the relationship to stall or crash!
 Though gifts and getaways are important, it is often the small, nonmaterial things that partners routinely do for each other that keep the relationship satisfying.

 Differences in Background

 Even partners coming from very similar cultural, religious, or economic backgrounds can benefit from discussing their expectations of how a good boyfriend, girlfriend, or spouse behaves.
-What seems obvious or normal to you may surprise your partner, and vice versa.
+What seems obvious or normal to you may surprise your partner and vice versa.
 If you are from different backgrounds, be aware that you may need to spend more time and energy to build your relationship.